 Representing the Office of Career Services to internal and external audiences.

 Other responsibilities as assigned.

-Ability to work independently and to exercise considerable judgment and discretion.
+Keen attention to confidentiality and ability to exercise considerable judgment and discretion

-Minimum of 2 years experience providing career or recruitment services required, preferably to law students, lawyers or others in the legal profession.
+Minimum of 2 years providing career or recruitment services to law students, lawyers and others preferred

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

 Staff Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5800 or submit a request via the Applicant Inquiry Form.